jacobtani/financedata_extractor_tj/README.md

 ### Adapting the Application

+The application can be adapted to your own needs in the following ways:

-Change the stock symbols to process:
+Change the stock symbols to display:
 * config/application.rb

 Change the background task intervals: